felixge/go-cpu-utilization/README.md

 Future study is needed to determine practical limits for the cpu utilization measurement period.
 Theoretically the cost of a syscall (a few usec?) should be the absolute lower bound.
-Practically speaking the jiffy interval (usually 4ms) interval of the kernel may result in a higher floor.
+Practically speaking the jiffy interval (usually 4ms) of the kernel may result in a higher floor.

 Disclaimer: The above may be partially or entirely wrong.
 My knowledge of the involved components and underlaying scheduling theory is very limited and I've